Manfred Wörner

-Manfred Hermann Wörner (24 September 1934 in Stuttgart-Bad Cannstatt – 13 August 1994 in Brussels) was a German politician and diplomat.
+Manfred Hermann Wörner (24 September 1934 – 13 August 1994) was a German politician and diplomat.
 He served as the defense minister of West Germany between 1982 and 1988.
 He then served as the seventh Secretary General of NATO from 1988 to 1994.
 His term as Secretary General saw the end of the Cold War and the German reunification.
 Whilst serving in that position, he was diagnosed with cancer, but, in spite of his illness, continued serving until his final days.

 Family

 He grew up in his grandfather's house in Stuttgart-Bad Cannstatt and attended the Johannes-Kepler-Gymnasium there.
-He was married to Elfie Wörner, who was supporting several German army related humanitarian agencies, and who died of a tumor on 4 July 2006.
+He was married to Elfie Wörner, who supported several German army related humanitarian agencies, and who died of a tumor on 4 July 2006.

 Education

 After graduation in 1953 he studied law at Heidelberg, Paris, and Munich.
-He closed his studies 1957 with the first and 1961 the second Staatsexamen.
+He finished his studies in 1957 with the first and in 1961 the second Staatsexamen.
 He got his Dr. jur. in 1961 writing about International law.
 Afterwards he worked for the administration of Baden-Württemberg.
 He was a county official for Oehringen until 1962, for the Baden-Württemberg Landtag until 1965 and the County Göppingen.
 Wörner was a jet pilot and reserve officer in the Luftwaffe.

 Political career

 Wörner was a member of the German CDU and was elected to the German parliament, representing Göppingen.

 On 4 October 1982 he was appointed Federal Minister of Defence in Helmut Kohl's government.
 Wörner played an important role in defending NATO's decision to deploy intermediate-range ballistic missiles IRBM after arms reduction talks with the Soviet Union to reverse Soviet deployment of its SS-20 intermediate-range ballistic missiles IRBM from the years before.

 In 1983, Wörner faced criticism due to the scandal surrounding German General Günter Kießling.
 The German military secret service had accused Kießling of being homosexual—this was later revealed to be a case of mistaken identity—and Wörner had ordered Kießling's early retirement, as homosexuality was considered a security risk at the time.
 Kießling insisted on disciplinary procedures against himself and eventually achieved his reinstatement.
-Wörner accepted political responsibility for the affair and on 18 May 1984 offered his resignation, which was rejected by German Chancellor Helmut Kohl.
+Wörner accepted political responsibility for the affair, and on 18 May 1984, he offered his resignation, which was rejected by German Chancellor Helmut Kohl.